1. Damaged and Low-Quality Materials

 Studies of the construction industry has found showing project managers feel that communication issues are the number one cause of quality issues.
-Miscommunication leads to misapplication of new techniques, mismatched materials, and a lack of secondary and tertiary testing to discover existing problems.
-Tools like procore used by Maxx Builders are ideal for increasing communication between all of the various teams working together on a single construction project.
+Miscommunication leads to the misapplication of new techniques, mismatched materials, and a lack of secondary and tertiary testing to discover existing problems.
+Tools like Procore used by Maxx Builders are ideal for increasing communication between all of the various teams working together on a single construction project.

 8. Complexity of Designs

 Unnecessary complexity is the enemy of high-quality work.
 While some level of complexity is unavoidable in cutting-edge infrastructure and commercial construction projects, designers should minimize complex techniques and unusual features whenever possible.
 Simplified designs are also more affordable, offering the construction firm a better profit margin even while they’re producing the highest quality work.

 A project management system determines the ideal intervals for testing the work completed so far for errors and omissions.
 Without a management system or plan for quality control and assurance, most construction firms wait far too long to perform essential checks on their work.
 Implementing a project management system based on mobile apps is a flexible and fast way to bring current projects under control.

 10. Ignored Audits and Testing